domnasrabadi/Multiple-Linear-Regression-2-Way-ANOVA/README.md

 **Packages Used** : ggplot2, dplyr, GGally, knitr.
 **Format/Structure of Analysis**: The pdf document can be broken down into 2 distinct parts with sub sections for both.

-1. Exploratory data analysis for multiple regression
+1. Exploratory data analysis + checking assumptions for a multiple regression model
-2. d
-3. d
-4. d
+2. Creating an initial multiple regression model
+3. Performing backwards model selection (aka. hyperparameter optimization) to create a final model
+4. Validating the final model
+5. Feature engineering our response using a log transformation
+6. Exploratory data analysis + checking assumptions for a Two Way ANOVA
+7. Peforming a Two Way Analysis

+If you have any questions on the topic in this repo, feel free to reach out (contact details in profile).